lynnhubbz/Astrocosmos/README.md

 This section outlines how you can interact with Astrocosmos—a world that awaits your adventure.

-Below are mostly summaries of four important files in this repository: [CONTRIBUTING.md](./CONTRIBUTING.md), [SECURITY.md](./SECURITY.md), [LEGAL.md](./LEGAL.md), and [LICENSE.md](./LICENSE.md).
+Below are mostly summaries of four important files in this repository: [CODE_OF_CONDUCT.md](.github/CODE_OF_CONDUCT.md), [CONTRIBUTING.md](.github/CONTRIBUTING.md), [SECURITY.md](.github/SECURITY.md), [LEGAL.md](./LEGAL.md), and [LICENSE.md](./LICENSE.md).
+CODE_OFCONDUCT tells you the rule and how to behave about Astrocosmos.
 CONTRIBUTING tells you how you can help Astrocosmos alive.
 SECURITY tells you how to report sensitive information about Astrocosmos.
 LEGAL asserts informal trademark rights over the name "Astrocosmos," while LICENSE outlines copyright and usage terms of technical assets and creative contents within the Astrocosmos Project

+## Rules

+> WIP

 ## Contributing

 > WIP

+### Funding

+> Because Astrocosmos is a fun worldbuilding project, we currently **only** accept funding in the form of **ideas**

 ## Security